jackHay22/upstream/README.md

 ## TODO:
 - [ ] Verify chunk-window loader
-- [ ] Update set map position and render functions to accommodate new model
+- [ ] Update set map position to accommodate new model
+- [ ] Entities have their own maps and the tilemap render function takes the map of the entity to be drawn
 - [ ] Draw based on center chunk offset
 - [ ] Testing of chunk load cycle performance
 - [ ] Edge testing